Have you ever doubted yourself and felt you are not good enough?

 Why do people experience impostor syndrome?

 People experience imposter syndrome because of uncertainties and insecurities in their lives, although there is no single definitive answer.
 Some experts believe it has to do with personality traits—like anxiety or neuroticism—while others focus on family or behavioral causes.
 Sometimes childhood memories can cause a person to suffer from imposter syndrome because of experiencing low grades in school and being judged or scolded by parents and peers.
 Favoritism also can play a crucial role where the parents favor a brighter sibling over them, which could inevitably impact the child’s behavioral patterns later on in life.
-The thought of being praised and appreciated and the longing for success is a vicious circle because if people are constantly criticized eventually they start doubting themselves and start believing they are not good enough and therefore they believe they are fakes or frauds.
+The thought of being praised and appreciated and the longing for success is a vicious circle because if people are constantly criticized eventually they start doubting themselves and start believing they are not good enough.
+Therefore they think they are fakes or frauds.

 Re-Wiring Our Minds.

 We should believe in ourselves and not be bothered by what others think of us.
 We should stop worrying and procrastinating.
-Who cares about some other person’s opinion of you.
+Who cares about some other person’s opinion of you?
 You owe nothing to them.
 If someone judges you, it is because they want to make them feel better about themselves.
 We know what we have achieved and what we can accomplish and just because others do not agree with you, that’s their problem, not yours.
 A person is not defined by someone else’s opinion, a person is defined at what they have achieved.

 ” A seed grows with no sound but a tree falls with huge noise. destruction has noise, but creation is quiet.
 The power of silence.
 Grow Silently.
 Confucious.